jquery/jquery/README.md

 3. [Writing Code for jQuery Foundation Projects](https://contribute.jquery.org/code/)

-Environments in which to use jQuery
+Environments which support jQuery
 --------------------------------------

 - [Browser support](https://jquery.com/browser-support/)
-- jQuery also supports Node, browser extensions, and other non-browser environments.
+- jQuery is also supported by Node.js, browser extensions, and other non-browser environments.

 What you need to build your own jQuery
 --------------------------------------

-To build jQuery, you need to have the latest Node.js/npm and git 1.7 or later.
+To build your own jQuery, you need to have the latest Node.js/npm and git 1.7 or later.
 Earlier versions might work, but are not supported.

 For Windows, you have to download and install [git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/).